 While no one can increase the physical size of their lungs, it is possible to train them to be more efficient in taking in and using oxygen.
 This allows a person to breathe in more air and hold it longer.
 Increased lung efficiency also leads to a healthier lifestyle because the body can better use the oxygen it takes in.

-Now, everyone’s lung size and maximum capacity varies so you may never be able to hold your breath for as long as someone else, but it is possible for you to improve.
+Now, everyone’s lung size and maximum capacity varies so you may never be able to hold your breath for as long as someone else can, but it is possible for you to improve.
 Here are a few tricks and exercises you can use in your quest to increase your lung capacity.

 One of the simplest ways to build up lung efficiency is through breathing exercises.
 These are great because they don’t take a lot of time to complete and most don’t require anything but yourself and air.